 - Provide insightful suggestions for improvements and enhancements that can be executed by-product and development teams.

-- Record, track progress and escalate application issues
+- Record, track progress and escalate application issues.

-- Collaborates with the various teams to ensure that problems are resolved effectively and efficiently
+- Collaborates with the various teams to ensure that problems are resolved effectively and efficiently.

-- Assists with various application testing activities and internal projects as needed
+- Assists with various application testing activities and internal projects as needed.

 The average salary of a customer success engineer

 “How much a customer success engineer often earns on average” may be a common question of people finding this new profession interesting.
-So let’s get a quick look on the statistics provided by Salary.com.
+So let’s get a quick look at the statistics provided by Salary.com.
 Customer Success Engineer salary in the United States is $87,914 annually as of February 26, 2021, but the salary range typically falls between $76,389 and $100,220.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 What a number that is worth dreaming of, isn’t it?

 How this profession may develop in the future?